So your husband is the problem and you feel frustrated because everyone keeps telling you to change.

 My spouse’s weakness always reveals new ways for me to trust and to grow.

 So how do you walk this out?
-How do you keep putting one foot in front of the other?
+How do you keep putting one foot in front of the other even when your husband is the problem?

 – Hold on to God tighter than you hold on to your husband.